- The coronavirus is not a wake-up call, it is much more than that

 Before I start, a bit of context about me: I am a 30-year-old primary school teacher who loves his job.
 My “glory days” of partying were somewhere between 2007-2010 and my experiences will relate mostly to the Wollongong nightlife scene in this period.
 I am also acutely aware that back in 2007 someone probably took a look at my friends and me and felt the same sense of impending loss I’m experiencing now as well as an urge to voice the change of the times.
-That younger me would have agreed to this person’s face before undercutting their message upon their exit.

 Why all this nostalgia?
 I recently dipped my toe back into the nightlife after a self-imposed exile.
 Whilst the ‘Gong used to contain a series of similar nightclubs, it has recently morphed into a series of trendy sit-down bars, dressing the same as its big brother, Sydney.
 Looking cool, I have discovered, is evidentially in.

-Being the washed up partier I now am, I enjoyed the (overpriced) drinks and conversation with close friends while some generic house music played in the background.
+Being the washed-up partier I now am, I enjoyed the (overpriced) drinks and conversation with close friends while some generic house music played in the background.
 Had Wollongong changed that much?
 I thought so, until I went to get money out from an ATM and a shirtless man was trying to catch a pigeon – with his shirt.
 I sighed with relief as the surroundings suddenly felt more familiar again.

 The night was fated to wind up at the place that was essentially the place in 2007.
 I was a mixture of nervous and scared, as it had been at least three years since I last stepped foot inside this place and even then, the aura and vibe had well and truly gone.